racsuline/Davinci_Re_Solver/README.md

 ## Dependencies

-This application **requires FFmpeg** to be installed on the system, use your package manager or check https://ffmpeg.org/download.html
+This application **requires FFmpeg (non-free)** to be installed on the system, use your package manager or check https://ffmpeg.org/download.html

 ## Acknowledgements